kartik0920/python_basics/Readme.md

 Hi!
 I am a final-year student preparing to get a job in Machine Learning and Deep Learning in the next 4–5 months.

 This repository contains all the basic Python programs I wrote while learning Python.
-It is part of my foundation-building journey for ML & DL.
+It is part of my foundation-building journey for Machine learning.

 ## 📚 Learning Resource